xbledsoe/NeuroimaGene/README.md

 ## Background

 This is the resource page for the NeuroimaGENE resource described in our paper "Neuroimaging Transcriptome Studies Inform Network Level Dysregulation in Neuropsychiatric Traits."
 This resource serves as a publicly accessible atlas detailing the associations between endogenous gene expression and brain anatomy and physiology.
-As detailed in the paper, we conduct Joint Tissue Imputation informed Transcriptome wide association studies via S-PrediXcan for the >3,000  genome wide association studies (GWAS) conducted by the UK BioBank (UKB) for MRI-derived measures of the brain.
+As detailed in the paper, we conduct Joint Tissue Imputation informed Transcriptome wide association studies via PrediXcan for the >3,500  genome wide association studies (GWAS) conducted by the UK BioBank (UKB) for MRI-derived measures of the brain.
 In doing so, we identify genetically regulated gene expression (GReX) and associate variation in GReX with neurologic measures ovserved on MRI imaging.
 The patients comprising the UKB neuroimaging study are 40-69 and were screened for overt neurologic pathology.
 To the best of their ability, they represent an adult population without neurologic disease.

 As such, NeuroimaGENE catalogues the neurologic consequences of lifelong exposure to increases or decreases in gene expression.